- Adobe Premiere User Guide

 Step 3: It is time to place green screen containing footage into Video 2 Track of timeline, it will be positioned above Video 1 Track.

-Step 4: Go to the "Effects" tab that is located next to the project tab and contains all your imported clips.
-Here you have to search for "Ultra Key" effect and drag it to the video clip containing green screen.
+Step 4: Go to the Effectspanel that is located next to the project tab which contains all your imported clips.
+If you can't see the Effects panel, then go to Window and click Effets.
+In the Video Effects option, go to Keying and then click the Ultra Key.
+Of course, you can also search for "Ultra Key" in the search bar and drag it to the video clip containing green screen in the timeline.

-Step 6: Now go to Chroma Key controls and choose the color picker tool from available options.
+Step 6: Now go to Ultra Key controls and choose the Key Color picker tool from available options.
 Simply select the green screen area from background at preview window and within fraction of seconds this selected background will get replaced with the green screen of the video that is available in Track 1.

 Step 8: Once you are done with all these settings then simply save you project.